 Ucraft's SEO App is aimed to show you how to optimize your web pages.

 Once you select the desired web page, hover over it to Edit.
+If you have a big number of pages, there is a search bar at the top left that will allow you to fill in the page name and search for it.
 The Page Blank drop down menu will appear.
 Add your Page Title, Description, and Image here.

 These two points are crucial to creating successful SEO Page Titles and Descriptions: